Oxy Summer Research Program

-Application cover sheet, project proposal, personal statement, and budget are due in the URC office by 4:00 p.m. on February 12, 2015.
+Application cover sheet, project proposal, personal statement, and budget are due in the URC office by 4:00 p.m. on February 10, 2017.
 All materials submitted as part of the application must use 8.5" x 11" paper, single sided, with 1" margins using Times New Roman or Arial type font no smaller than 11 point and at least 1.5 line spacing.
+List last name on upper right hand corner of each page in your application.
 Paper clip together -- PLEASE DO NOT STAPLE!

-Pursuant to federal law and College policy, all research involving human subjects, vertebrate animal subjects, or recombinant DNA/select agents must be reviewed and approved by the College’s Human Subjects Research Review Committee, the Institutional Animal Care and Use Committee, or the Institutional Biosafety Committee before research begins.
+Pursuant to College policy and applicable federal and state laws and regulations, all research involving human subjects, vertebrate animal subjects, or recombinant DNA/select agents must be reviewed and approved by the College’s Human Subjects Research Review Committee, the Institutional Animal Care and Use Committee, or the Institutional Biosafety Committee before research begins.

 Students who are selected will be notified before Spring break if possible so that all applicants can make their summer plans accordingly.
 Questions about the summer research program should be directed to the URC at email@example.com.